- Home

 California State law has established the goal of reducing solid waste disposal by no less than 75% through recycling or composting by 2020.
 While the Legislature intends to allow local jurisdictions the flexibility to develop and maintain solid waste recycling programs, state law sets a basic outline for solid waste reduction in commercial and multifamily properties.

-In the City of Chowchilla, the local recycling program and information on recycling are provided through the City’s contracted waste hauler provider Mid Valley Disposal.
+In the City of Chowchilla, the local recycling program and information on recycling are provided through the City’s contracted waste hauler provider, Mid Valley Disposal.
 Both the City and Mid Valley Disposal are developing informational programs to encourage the affected businesses and multifamily properties to participate and promote recycling to their operations, customers, and tenants.

-Businesses and multifamily properties are encouraged to visit the websites listed below to get helpful ways to educate their operations, employees, contractors, and tenants to come into compliance with the state regulations.
+Businesses and multifamily properties are encouraged to visit the websites listed below to find helpful ways to educate their operations, employees, contractors, and tenants to come into compliance with the state regulations.
 Businesses are also encouraged to print and distribute informational flyers.
 The materials can be found on the Institute for Local Government website and on the California Green Business Program website.

 Who Must Recycle